BioImaging-NKI/ImarisWriter-guide/README.md

 The [PyImarisWriter package](https://pypi.org/project/PyImarisWriter/) did not work for us on Windows Server 2019.
 It raised the error: `Could not find module 'bpImarisWriter96.dll' (or one of its dependencies).
 Try using the full path with constructor syntax.`.
 Adding the folder to the PATH variable in windows resolved the error but raised a new one: `HDF version mismatch.
 Headers are 1.10.6, library is 1.12.1`.
 Replacing the hdf5.dll in the folder with an the [1.10.6 version](https://www.hdfgroup.org/downloads/hdf5/) did not change the error.

-_NOTE: `pip install PyImarisWriter` works fine on Windows 7 and Windows 10, but we could not get it did to work on Windows Server 2019..._
+_NOTE: `pip install PyImarisWriter` works fine on Windows 7 and Windows 10, but we could not get it did to work on Windows Server 2019._

-# Windows 10 release
+# Release
 We followed the instructions below and packaged the four .dll files in a `.zip` file.
 If you're lazy and running Windows 10, download the release on this page.

 # Build instructions